Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 How Our Tax Calculator Helps

-- Frozen threshold projections - See how pay rises affect tax through 2031
+- Frozen threshold projections - See how pay rises affect PAYE tax through 2030-31

-- Pension salary sacrifice modeling - Optimize contributions before and after 2029 cap
+- Pension salary sacrifice modeling - Understand tax/NI impact before and after the 2029 NICs cap

 Winners and Losers